chanzuckerberg/single-cell/how-we-work/oncall-responsibilities.md

 ### Pre-Requisites

-- Please make sure you have access to Sentry so that you can check out our error reporting.
-You can check if you have access by logging into https://czi-duo.okta.com/.
-If you do not have access, ask in the [#help-infra](https://chanzuckerbergteam.slack.com/archives/C94RQ5SBV) Slack channel.
+- Please make sure you have access to Sentry and Datadog so that you can check out our error reporting.
+You can check if you have Sentry access by logging into https://czi-duo.okta.com/ and check if you have Datadog access by checking your [Okta App Homepage](https://czi.okta.com/app/UserHome).
+If you do not have access to either, ask in the [#help-infra](https://chanzuckerbergteam.slack.com/archives/C94RQ5SBV) Slack channel or reach out to your manager.

 ### Primary Responsibilities